VishnuPriya-aligent/Adelaide-restaurant-navigator/README.md

 How to Run It
+Please create new folder "public" within and move the "AdelaideSketch.jpg" file into the folder.
+Please create new "src" folder within the "Adelaide-restaurant-navigator-master" folder and move all the code files to it.

 Clone project to your local, make sure npm is stalled on your machine.
-Recommended version is:
+Recommended version is: node -v v8.11.3 npm -v

-node -v
-v8.11.3
-npm -v